 Chocolate Sponge (Genoise) Cake

-Pour the batter into the cake tins, dividing evenly by all 3. * Always fill pans to 2/3 full and no more.
+- Pour the genoise batter into the cake tins, dividing evenly by all 3. * Always fill pans to ⅔ full and no more.
 Bake until a cake tester or toothpick inserted comes out clean, about 25 minutes.* you will probably have some leftover batter so make a few cupcakes!

 Quick and Easy Chocolate Mousse:

 - Melt the chocolate chips on 50% power for 2 mins and 30 seconds in the microwave, then stir then for another 30 seconds just until smooth. *Do not let any water/moisture touch the chocolate or utensils or it will make the chocolate seize

 - In a separate bowl, beat the heavy cream and sugar until stiff peaks form.
 Add the whipped cream mixture to the melted chocolate and fold in with a spatula until well combined.
 Refrigerate until ready to use.

 Stabilized Whipped Cream Icing: